-If we look back 100 years into Maltese history, that takes us back to 1915.
+If we look back to Malta 100 years ago, that takes us back to 1915.
 Back then, World War I, also known as the Great War, was raging across Europe following the assassination of Archduke Franz Ferdinand of Austria in June 1914.

 On 19th and 20th January 1915, a general election took place under the Chamberlain Constitution, which had been in place since 1903.
 This Constitution saw nine members, forming the Council of Government, being chosen by the colonial Governor of Malta, with a further eight seats being up for grabs by Maltese elected members across eight single-member constituencies.